intermine/im-docs/docs/database/database-building/model-merging.rst

 The resulting class has all attributes of the `Protein` from `core.xml` and from `uniprot_additions.xml`.
 Note that in uniprot we don't need to declare a base class for `Protein` (like as `extends="BioEntity"`) as the base class from `core.xml` is merged into the final class.

-.. index:: model merging, data model
+.. index:: model merging, data model, extraAdditionsFile